Class Action Lawsuits and Mesothelioma Cases

 By 2001, there were over 1/2 million asbestos-related cases filed.
 That number has increased over the last several years.
 It is estimated that class action lawsuit settlements could reach hundreds of millions of dollars.

 What Are My Options?

 While victims of asbestos exposure may no longer file under a class action lawsuit, there are still options available.
 Most file a personal injury claim or wrongful death suit through an asbestos trust fund.
+Do you have more questions?
+Like, are class action settlements taxable?
+Or, can I deduct attorney fees from a settlement?
+We’re here to help.
 Reach out through our free case evaluation form to learn what options best fit your individual case.
-A legal specialist will contact you shortly.